pedropombeiro/ReSharper.AutoFormatOnSave/README.md

 ![Choosing a default code format profile in ReSharper](http://blog.pedropombeiro.com/wp-content/uploads/2012/10/image_thumb-25255B10-25255D.png)

-The addin should be compatible with Visual Studio 2010, 2012 and 2013 as well as any version of ReSharper.
+The addin should be compatible with Visual Studio 2010 or later as well as any version of ReSharper.